ClinicEvents/GenAI-Health-Hackathon/README.md

 # GenAI Health Hackathon

-GenAI Health Hack 2024 is an event created by Hospital Clínic de Barcelona with has the objective of exploring generative AI in the medical field.
+GenAI Health Hackathon 2024 is an event created by Hospital Clínic de Barcelona with has the objective of exploring generative AI in the medical field.

 This document is divided in the following sections: